abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Commutativity
 ---

-So, if this principle is so important, it would be beneficial to be able to formalize it (translate it to mathematical language, and this is what we will try to do now.
+So, if this principle is so important, it would be beneficial to be able to formalize it (i.e. to translate it to mathematical language), and this is what we will try to do now.
 One way to state the principle of reductionism is to say that *each thing is nothing but a sum of its parts* i.e. if we combine the same set of parts, we always get the same result.
 To formalize that, we get a set of objects (balls) and a way to combine them, (which we will denote with a dot).

 So, if we have, a given "recipe", for example